Vyacheslav Karavayev

 Vyacheslav Sergeyevich Karavayev (Вячеслав Сергеевич Караваев; born 20 May 1995) is a Russian professional footballer who plays as a right back for Russian Premier League club Zenit St. Petersburg and the Russia national team.

 Club career

 Karavayev made his debut in the Russian Premier League for CSKA Moscow on 2 December 2013 in a game against FC Rostov.

 Karavayev joined Dukla Prague of the Czech First League on a season-long loan deal during the summer of 2014.

 On 16 August 2016, he returned to the Czech Republic, signing on the permanent basis with AC Sparta Prague.

 On 31 January 2018, he signed a 3.5-year contract with Eredivisie club Vitesse who paid €2.5 million for him.

 On 2 September 2019, he signed a 4-year contract with the Russian Premier League champion Zenit St. Petersburg.
 On 4 April 2023, Karavayev extended his contract with Zenit until the end of the 2025–26 season, with an option for another season.
 In January 2025, Karavayev suffered an Achilles tendon rupture and was expected to be out of play for 7 months.
+He made his first appearance after recovering in March 2026.
+Zenit extended Karavayev's contract for two years (with an optional third year) on 9 June 2026.